What You’ll Learn 🖥️

 3. Draw full FFT

-With check Draw full FFT checkbox in the Display value section instead of harmonics bars full FFT spectrum can be displayed.
+Enable the Draw full FFT checkbox in the Display value section to display the full FFT spectrum instead of only harmonic bars.

 4. Data panel

-This function shows in addition to the bars the most important measurement values for each phase: Ui, Ii, Phi, cos Phi, Pi, Qi and Si (where i is the number of the selected harmonic).
+The Show data panel checkbox enables the display of the most important measurement values for each phase: Ui, Ii, Phi, cos Phi, Pi, Qi, and Si (where i is the number of the selected harmonic).

-To select a Harmonics, which values will be displayed in the data panel, simply move the mouse cursor over the bars, a grey harmonics cursor (rectangle) will follow and indicates your selection.
+To select a harmonic for which values will be displayed, move the mouse cursor over the bars.
+A gray harmonic cursor (rectangle) will follow your selection.

-When you want to fix your selection press the left mouse button (on the example above 1st harmonic is selected).
-To select another harmonic move the mouse to its position and left-click again.
+To fix your selection, click the left mouse button (e.g., the 1st harmonic is selected in the example).
+To select another harmonic, move the cursor and click again.

 5. Y axis display